shaug/fullcontact-api-ruby/README.md

 -------
 - 0.19.0
   - Loosen the Faraday plugin to ~> 0.14
+  - Loosen the Ruby requirements to >= 2.4.2
 - 0.18.1
   - Always use the token in header even when the option is given as query.
 - 0.18.0